Retirement planning article

 Key point: If you are likely to be near the Age Pension means test thresholds later, the structure can matter.
 The home is exempt.
 Super is assessable at Age Pension age.
 This can change the trade off.

-Try Advanced Calculator
+Open Advanced Retirement Calculator